 Our project is important because there is substantial evidence that assessment systems in medical education produce inequitable outcomes for learners with historically underrepresented and marginalized racial/ethnic, gender, disability, and other social identities.
 These inequities have lasting harmful impacts on learners, patients, and society.
 Our ability to address these inequities is limited by significant gaps in our knowledge about how to design more equitable assessment systems.
-Our proposal seeks to help fill these gaps by creating foundational knowledge about how to use stakeholderparticipatory strategies to take practical action on the pressing problem of assessment equity in medical education.
+Our proposal seeks to help fill these gaps by creating foundational knowledge about how to use stakeholder-participatory strategies to take practical action on the pressing problem of assessment equity in medical education.

 We will use a stakeholder-participatory strategy, Design Thinking informed by Design Justice, to cocreate with stakeholders (e.g., resident learners, faculty assessors, program leaders, education leaders, and program administrative staff) a prototype of a more equitable assessment system that is customized for their local context.
 We will test and refine the customized prototypes by using them to assess residents through the course of their training.
 We will systematically collect information about barriers and facilitators to implementation and necessary adaptations to inform future scaling.
 Using a mix of qualitative and quantitative methods, we will collect evidence of the equity, utility, feasibility, and acceptability of the prototype assessment system from stakeholder perspectives.
-We will pay special attention to demonstrating that our work to improve equity does not compromise the quality of assessment or lower standards for summative decisions.
-We will compile findings from each step of the process to create the guidebook, which will aid dissemination and replication across a wide array of diverse medical education training programs.
+We will pay special attention to demonstrating that our work to improve equity does not compromise the quality of assess not create the guidebook, which will aid dissemination and replication across a wide array of diverse medical education training programs.